wickedst/firebase-react-authentication/README.md

 - Forms with Formik and yup
 - User registration with unique usernames, email and password (Firebase authentication)
 - Login, Private route and Logged in / Logged out route via React Router
-- UI basics like live form validation, user navbar dropdown, alerts and toasts for error / success
+- UI basics like live form validation, user navbar dropdown, loading indicators (spinners), alerts and toasts for error / success

 ## To do